stalyatech/upython-docs/reference/constrained.rst

 Flash memory
 ------------

-On the Pyboard the simple way to address the limited capacity is to fit a micro SD card.
+On the simpleRTK the simple way to address the limited capacity is to fit a micro SD card.
 In some cases this is impractical, either because the device does not have an SD card slot or for reasons of cost or power consumption; hence the on-chip flash must be used.
 The firmware including the MicroPython subsystem is